seantempesta/cljsrn-re-frame-workers/README.md

     [spinner-component]
     [main-view @sub-result])
    ```
+* Debugging problems with the worker is rough.
+As of right now you can't use Chrome.
+I'm trying to figure out why.
 * Right now subscriptions immediately trigger computation on the worker even if you don't deref it in the component.
 Then again, subscriptions shouldn't be launching missiles so this might not be too bad.
 * Double the memory for every subscription.
 Results are being cached in memory on the main app and the worker.
 * Subscriptions do not free up their memory even after the component unmounts.
 (I plan to fix this soon)